 Go to a photography store

-If you are thinking about buying a new camera go to a photography store.
-They can advice you wonderfully when you tell them what you would like to photograph.
+If you are thinking about buying a new camera or lens go to a photography store.
+They can advise you wonderfully when you tell them what you would like to photograph.
 Hold the camera in your hands to feel if the camera is not too heavy or large for your hands.
 Check if the buttons are in a reachable place for your fingers.
 Also have a look at the camera menu, ask which lenses are available for the camera you're looking at and just ask a lot of questions!
 Try to save some budget for a good lens as well.

 Just because I shoot with an Nikon does not mean you should too!
 Technology has developed so much in the past years.
 Maybe you want to go for a mirrorless camera or for an entirely different brand.
 Research a lot and go to a store where they can help you properly.